 What is Self-Service Automation?

 Self-service -wherein an end user can accomplish tasks or access information without direct assistance from a customer service representative has been a popular choice for customer service and support for quite some time.
 A typical use case for this is chatbots, email assistance, and automated conversational IVRs.
-These have been used for technical support, e-commerce, online banking, hospitality, telecommunications, and more.
+These have been used for technical support, e-commerce, online banking, hospitality, telecommunications, and more, and they can connect with existing business processes for end-to-end automation.
 While this has been a popular choice for quite some time, the technology was primarily based on keyword matching.
-The advent of Generative AI, with its ability to get trained on vast data sets and generate accurate human-like responses, has opened up an opportunity for organizations to improve the efficacy of their support automation workflows vastly.
+The advent of Generative AI, with its ability to get trained on vast data sets and generate accurate human-like responses, has opened up an opportunity for organizations to vastly improve the efficacy of their support automation workflows.
 This article explores how organizations can best use and optimize Generative AI for self-service automation.

 What is Generative AI for self-service automation?